CONSULTANT SOCIAL WORKERS

 - Be part of a national network of CSWs contributing to innovations in practice and broader social work reform, and the chance to attend our national CSW conference.

-- The opportunity to join the Frontline Fellowship if you continue in the role for two or more years.
+- The opportunity to join the Frontline Fellowship after you have completed one year as a CSW.

 CSW Development Programme

 Frontline places a huge emphasis on the training and development of CSWs, and all successful candidates undertake CSW Practice Leadership training.

 - Teaching on core practice models and approaches taught in the Frontline curriculum: systemic practice, motivational interviewing and parenting.
 For those remaining in the role for a second year there will be the opportunity to work towards the foundation level Postgraduate Certificate in Systemic Practice.